Living by the Gospel

 Benefits continuity

-A graph in Living by the Gospel shows the trends of ordination and newly ordained plan enrollment since 2007.
-Elsewhere, breakdowns of data by gender, age, position, and congregation size provide callouts:
+Breakdowns of data by gender, age, position, and congregation size provide callouts:

 Salary studies

 The Living by the Gospel appendices provide detailed information on effective salary, including the Parish Ministry Salary Study.
-Effective salary breakdowns by positions and age, gender, and congregation size also appear in the appendices.
+Effective salary breakdowns by position and age, gender, and congregation size also appear in the appendices.